Why is a good CRM Implementation Approach required?

 Clear Documentation and Terminology

 To help manage expectations and communicate the goals and deliverables for each phase of the CRM project, it is essential to have appropriate levels of documentation that are regularly maintained and adhered to.
 Don’t use technical jargon.
-Use inclusive terminology commonly used and understood by the organisation to allow it to be clearly understood and accepted by all parties.
+Use inclusive, commonly used terminology to allow it to be clearly understood and accepted by all parties.

 Allow for optimal (cost effective) use of all resources available to both the customer and partner.